CodiumTeam/docker-training/exercise-2/README.md

   docker run alpine sh -c "pwd ; ls"
   ```

-## Exercise 2.2: check containers are ephemeral
+## 2.2 Check containers are ephemeral

 The filesystem inside a container is ephemeral, any changes to the files are lost when the container exits and is removed.